tecknicaltom/tecknicaltoms_overlay/README.md

 sync-uri = https://github.com/tecknicaltom/tecknicaltoms_overlay.git
 ```

+Do a full `emerge --sync` or selective `emaint sync -r tecknicaltoms_overlay`.

-And update to the new profile.
+Use `eselect profile` to update to the new profile.